THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 29. Start Eating!

 The food offerings start as soon as you board.
 You can head on up to the pool deck to experience the buffet.
-If you want a slightly less crowded space one of the restaurants will also offer a buffet selection.
+If you want a slightly less crowded space one of the restaurants will also offer a buffet selection or waiter service option.
 It won’t be as huge a choice as the pool deck, but less people head here so you may get a more relaxing start to the cruise.